damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 button.

 In the **Overview** page just click the up arrow button in the pod where GitLab is.
-The change is instant and you can see the number of pods now running scaled to 2.
+The change is instant and you can see the number of [replicas] now running scaled to 2.

 ![GitLab scale](/images/blogimages/get-started-with-openshift-origin-3-and-gitlab/gitlab-scale.png)